-How to Learn to be a Good Listener: If this is an area of weakness for you or a potential leader, reading Brian Grazer’s A Curious Mind can help understand both the power of questions, and how to use curiosity as a tool in every aspect of your work.
+How to Learn to be a Good Listener: If this is an area of weakness for you or someone you're considering for a team leader promotion, reading Brian Grazer's A Curious Mind can help understand both the power of questions, and how to use curiosity as a tool in every aspect of your work.

 Quality #3: Consistent and accountable

-Trust is a major part of promoting leaders.
+Trust is a major part of choosing who to promote.
 If you do not trust the person you promote, it will create many problems for you and your team:

 - You'll micromanage the new manager, afraid that they aren't doing a good job and try to do parts of it for them.